ChristophLabacher/fix-punctuation/README.md

 This is a collection of Regular Expressions to be used before publishing a document in order to find wrong punctuation.
 I recommend using them in the order shown here.

 > Be careful!
-Markdown removes trailing spaces in code, so the replace with is sometimes note displayed correctly.
+Markdown removes trailing spaces in code, so the “replace with” is sometimes not displayed correctly.
 I use `·` as a symbol for one space in the replace section.

 ### No Empty Lines
 Search for `\n{2,}`